LuigiBrosNin/UNI/Master first year/Intelligenza artificiale.md

 ## Neural Networks

 ##
-i'm following the lessons without notes, as there are some notes on CSUnibo i could study into, i might still do summaries and exam resources. as usual i recommend Cortigiano's notes (italian notes).
+i'm following the lessons without notes from now on, as there are some notes on CSUnibo i could study into, i might still do summaries and exam resources. as usual i recommend Cortigiano's notes (italian notes).